-The Public Utilities Commission of Ohio (PUCO) has issued its annual Winter Reconnection Order, which allows any Dominion East Ohio residential customer to restore service -- or avoid a shutoff -- by paying no more than $175.
-Under the order, customers who have had service disconnected for nonpayment, or are facing a shutoff, can have their service restored or avoid disconnection, by paying the amount they owe Dominion, or $175, whichever is less.
-A reconnect fee of $36 also will be billed to the account if the service has been disconnected.
+CLEVELAND, Oct.
+15 /PRNewswire/ -- The Public Utilities Commission of Ohio (PUCO) issued the Winter Reconnection Order, which allows any Dominion East Ohio residential customer to restore service or to avoid a shutoff between Oct.
+18, 2010, and April 15, 2011 by paying no more than $175.
+Under the order, customers who have had service disconnected for nonpayment can have their service restored by paying the amount they owe Dominion, not to exceed the $175 limit.
+A reconnect fee of $33 will also be billed to the account if the service has been disconnected.

 - Budget Billing allows customers to pay a fixed budget amount each month, based on annual gas usage.
 Dominion East Ohio will review the budget amount regularly and adjust it, if necessary, so that the customer will not have a high balance or large credit at the end of the budget year.
 Customers with a past-due balance may be eligible for the Budget Plus plan.
 Customers pay a budget amount, plus 1/12th of the total account balance at the time they enroll in the plan.
 To sign up for either plan, customers should call Dominion East Ohio.